State guide

 Where the day can go wrong

-North Carolina gets messy when the traveler expects one continuous coast-town sequence.
-The state is broader and more varied than that.
-The route works better when Wilmington handles the entry, New Bern handles the reset, Edenton handles the quiet history, and Elizabeth City handles the turn toward Virginia.
+The state gets messy when travelers try to treat Wilmington, New Bern, Edenton, and Elizabeth City as the same kind of stop.
+The chapter works better when Wilmington handles the city arrival, New Bern handles the reset, Edenton handles the slow history, and Elizabeth City handles the turn toward Virginia.

 Use the South Carolina handoff when you need to understand the southbound edge, and use Virginia when the question becomes how the corridor changes after the final North Carolina stop.